J. Max Bond Jr.

 J. Max Bond Jr. (1935 – February 18, 2009) was an American architect.
 He developed an interest in architecture based on experiences ranging from viewing a staircase at a dormitory at the Tuskegee Institute to views of North African construction styles on a visit to Tunisia.
 He became one of a small number of nationally prominent African-American architects.
 He married writer Jean Carey Bond in 1961 and they had two children.

 Education

-Bond was born at Louisville, Kentucky to black parents.
+Bond was born in Louisville, Kentucky to black parents.
 In 1951 he began his education at Harvard University while still 16 year old, where he was awarded a bachelor's degree in 1955 and earned a master's degree three years later.
 During his time at Harvard, he was one of a group of eleven black students targeted by a cross-burning incident in front of their dormitory, Stoughton Hall.
 He ignored advice from a Harvard faculty member to give up the professional pursuit of architecture due to his race, overcoming barriers in what was at the time a white profession.